Table of Contents

 - Recover Files from Formatted Hard Drive

 It's NOT about a single file loss after restarting a computer but almost everything!
-People say that restarted my computer and everything is gone in Windows 10, and that's really a horrible experience, especially they don't even know how did this happen and where to find the disappeared files on the hard drive in Windows 10!
+People say that restarted my computer and everything is gone in Windows 10 or Windows 11, and that's really a horrible experience, especially they don't know how did this happen and where to find the disappeared files on the hard drive in Windows 10!

 Some Guessings on Huge data loss After Restarting Your Computer